 Used Car: 2011 Mitsubishi Galant Review

-The 2011 Mitsubishi Galant is a satisfactory commuter car with a roomy cabin and good reliability ratings.
-The Galant’s subpar powertrain, cheap interior materials and low safety scores, however, detract from its appeal.
+The 2011 Mitsubishi Galant is a satisfactory commuter car with a roomy cabin.
+The Galant’s subpar powertrain and cheap interior materials, however, detract from its appeal.

 The 2011 Mitsubishi Galant is ranked: